open-zaak/open-zaak/docs/installation/reference/import.rst

 **Deleting an Import**

 When an ``Import`` instance has the status ``finished``, ``error`` or ``pending`` it can be deleted.
-Deletion of ``Import`` instances that are older than 7 days and have one of the above mentioned statuses is done in the background through a daily occurring task.
+Deletion of ``Import`` instances that are older than the environment variable ``IMPORT_RENTENTION_DAYS`` days and have one of the above mentioned statuses is done in the background through a daily occurring task.

 See the `API documentation`_ for more details.